FarronF/limerick-council-meetings/meetings/2021/04/21-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development Strategic Policy Committee - 17th February 2021.md

 had recent discussions with Mr. Lowth and Ms. Phillips regarding the areas in the City.
 Ms.

-Newell also noted that we could give an update on that at the next SPC.---
+Newell also noted that we could give an update on that at the next SPC.
+---
 b.
 Minister Darragh O’Brien Reply to HAP Letter – Rob Lowth

 Mr. Lowth noted that the letter reiterates the discussions up to that point and the situation remains